This Fertility App Shared Data Without User Consent. Here’s How Senators Are Fighting Back

 Premom has already done a bit of public course-correcting by updating its privacy policy and cutting ties with one of the suspect data companies, but officials are still concerned.
 In part, because the platform still may still be leeching personal data from users who haven't yet updated their Premom app.
 That’s why several members of Congress are demanding the FTC look more deeply into this troubling case.
 The charge is being led by a bipartisan group of senators, including Amy Klobuchar (D-MN), Elizabeth Warren (D-MA), and Shelley Moore Capito (R-WV).

-“New technologies are helping many families grow and stay healthy, but consumers shouldn’t have to sacrifice the privacy of their most sensitive information in order to benefit from these apps,” Klobuchar said.
+“New technologies are helping many families grow and stay healthy, but consumers shouldn’t have to sacrifice the privacy of their most sensitive information in order to benefit from these apps,” Klobuchar exclusively told Refinery29.
 “Companies mishandling health data must be investigated and held accountable, and I will continue to push for comprehensive privacy legislation to ensure that personal data is being protected.”

 Klobuchar previously championed legislation to protect us from data-mining apps when she introduced the Protecting Personal Health Data Act in June 2019 with Lisa Murkowski (R-AK).
-It focused on health data tracking apps that have given third-party companies access to unprecedented levels of information about us and our health, because we don’t currently have legislation that addresses these issues, Klobuchar exclusively told Refinery29.
+It focused on health data tracking apps that have given third-party companies access to unprecedented levels of information about us and our health, because we don’t currently have legislation that adequately addresses these issues, according to a release from Klobuchar.

 Premom reaches half a million users and is one of the top search results among fertility apps in Google Play and in the Apple App Store.
 It’s another name to add to the list of companies with suspect data policies, like TikTok, which has been sued for allegedly sharing user data with companies in China.

-Note: This story has been updated with a statement from Premom.